 |Indestructible||Thick stone, strong metals||100+|

-When you hit with an attack, you can shatter your weapon to roll its original un-notched damage die.
+When you hit a target with an attack, you can choose to sacrifice your weapon to roll its original un-notched damage die.
 Decide this before you roll your damage.

-Likewise, you can sacrifice your armor when hit by an attack to reduce the damage taken by 3d4 for light armor, 3d8 for medium armor, and 3d12 for heavy armor—it falls apart irreparably in the process.
+Likewise, when you are hit by an attack you can choose to sacrifice your armor and reduce the damage taken by 3d4 for light armor, 3d8 for medium armor, and 3d12 for heavy armor.
 You can decide this after damage is dealt.

 Items can be repaired by an appropriate craftsman, costing 10% of the item price per notch.
 Depending on the item, this may require rare or expensive components.

-The Mending cantrip repairs broken items—a torn waterskin, a split bow, a torn page.
-Notches, however, represent only minor damage to an item—not a complete break—and cannot be removed with Mending.
+The Mending cantrip repairs broken items—a broken key, a punctured waterskin, a split bow, a torn page, etc. Notches, however, represent only minor or superficial damage to an item—not a complete break—and can't be removed with Mending.

 You can, however, use Mending to restore an item that has shattered from too many notches.
 A restored item is usable again, but has the maximum number of notches—without repairs, it will break again with one more notch.